CodeKrakken/christmas-airport/README.md

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy

+As the system designer
+In order to prevent confusion
+I want to prevent landing at anywhere other than an airport

+As the system designer
+In order to prevent confusion
+I want to prevent the plane from receiving 'land' instructions when already grounded

+As the system designer
+In order to prevent confusion
+I want to prevent the plane from receiving 'launch' instructions when already in flight

+As the system designer
+In order to prevent confusion
+I want to prevent the plane from receiving 'launch' instructions when not at specified airport
 ```

 Setup